twjmy/twjmy/README.md

 ## Biography

-Born in Taiwan and study till 3rd grade in primary, then went and graduated from Macau Hou kong middle & high school.
+Born in Taiwan and study till 3rd grade in primary, then went and graduated from Macau Hou Kong middle & high school.
 Now get back to Taiwan and major in Computer Science at National Chung Hsing University.

 ## Honors